annexi-strayline/Curses/README.md

   * Includes a unified color space shared amongst all terminals
   * Supports cross-terminal Surface (window, pad) transcription
 * Abstracted "Surface" type represents traditional curses Windows, with fully automatic re-rendering on update, including visibility computation (automatic layering).
-* The Curses package does not use allocators anywhere (however the (n)curses library itself likely does use allocate from the heap).
+* The Curses package does not use allocators anywhere (however the (n)curses library itself likely does use allocations from the heap).
 All objects are stack allocated, unless explicitly created with a user-defined allocator.

 # State of Release
 This package is currently in **pre-release alpha** and is still very much under development.